 The ground stations' microcontroller, the PIC18F2550, will be programmed on MPLabX using the PicKit2.
 The program of the ground station basically just acts as an intermediate device between the blimp and the controller, this ground station will redirect signals to either the GUI or the android phone application.
 The most important programming portion is to make sure that the GUI and the android phone cannot send data to the blimp at the same time.
-A second important feature is that the ground station will control the RX and TX modes as well as the speeds at which the blimp will be send data and the speeds at which the computer or android phone will be send data, the maximum transmission speed for any of the devices will be 2Mbps.
+A second important feature is that the ground station will control the RX and TX modes as well as the speeds at which the blimp will be send data and the speeds at which the computer or android phone will be 2Mbps.